-Knocked-Up Fitness is excited to introduce Real Mom Blogger, Julia, who is 31 weeks into her third pregnancy!
+Knocked-Up Fitness and Wellness is excited to introduce Real Mom Blogger, Julia, who is 31 weeks into her third pregnancy!
 Running her dessert catering business can be tempting, but she’s found a way to balance some healthy eating habits, exercise, and the three other men in her life– her two boys and husband!

 Q: Tell us a little about yourself.

 A: I am 28 years old, and married to a fantastic man.
 We have 2 sons, 4 & 3, and I am currently 31 weeks pregnant.
 I homeschool the two boys as well as run a dessert catering business from home.
 I run the feeding ministry at church and am a tomboy through and through–(football, chainsaws, MMA, all of it)!
 And I am a super huge nerd our pet fish are all named after comic book super heroes and I know more about Marvel than my sons and husband combined.

 Q: What has your pregnancy experience been so far?

 A: I have partial placenta previa, an electrolyte deficiency that has caused me to pass out a couple times, heart burn to rival the burning of a thousand suns, and a pregnancy induced heart murmur.
 But the baby is super active and healthy, I have had no morning sickness, and my blood pressure has been good.
 So I’d say not too bad!

 Q: What are you most excited about with this pregnancy?
 Most nervous?